 - Indications, contraindications and target population

 - Detailed description of device, including a description of any components such as medicinal products and any previous versions or variants of the device.
-Should include reference to alternatives to using the device.
+Should include reference to alternatives to using the device

 - Details of residual risks, warnings and precautions

 - A description of necessary training and qualifications for use of the device

-- Harmonised standards applied
+- Harmonised standards and common specifications applied

 Where can I find additional help in producing a Summary of Safety and Clinical Performance?